 The rule of 25 focuses on the accumulation phase, recommending that you save 25 times your annual expenses to help maintain financial stability for retirement.
 This guideline provides a target for how much to accumulate before retiring, but does not account for personal variables such as unexpected health expenses, lifestyle changes, or the possibility of early retirement.

 The 4% rule, by comparison, addresses the distribution phase.
 It suggests withdrawing 4% of your retirement savings annually from a balanced portfolio of stocks and bonds.
-This withdrawal strategy aims to maintain a financial balance over 30 years.
+This withdrawal strategy aims to maintain an investment balance over 30 years.
 It is based on the assumption that 4% will allow your investments to continue growing, while offsetting withdrawals and inflation.

 The 4% rule, like with the rule of 25, could be compromised by fluctuating market conditions and changes in personal financial needs, which may diverge from historical market averages.
 So, while both rules offer a framework for preparing and executing a retirement strategy, they require flexibility and regular adjustments.